slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 ### `timezone`

-The timezone which you want to use when evaluating playlists.
+The timezone which you want to use when evaluating playlists, and which is made available to Components.
+The timezone should be a string [identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `Europe/London`.

 The `init` command defaults this to the current system timezone.

 ### `rig_permissions`